thelounge/thelounge.github.io/_guides/znc.md

 title: Set up ZNC with The Lounge
 ---

-## What is ZNC?
-ZNC is an advanced IRC bouncer, which inevitably begs the question, what's a bouncer?

-Usually an IRC client connects directly to an IRC server.
-An IRC bouncer sits between the client (for example The Lounge) and the irc server (for example Freenode).
-That allows it to add some additional functionality over a direct connection, some examples listed below

-- Attach multiple clients (say a computer, phone, tablet etc.) to the bouncer, all sharing the same nick.

-- Messages are saved even when no client is connected, playing back what was said when a client comes back

-- As the bouncer (preferably) never disconnects, mode changes, nick names and channels are kept at all times

-- Sharing block lists / using additional functionality across different clients, without having to configure each one of them

 ## What The Lounge gives you out of the box
 The Lounge already gives you most of the features you expect from a bouncer: